Biomedical Science (BIOM)

 BIOM 553G — Basic Concepts Biomedical Model

 This course is designed to assist the student with developing a functional understanding of basic biochemical, cellular and systems physiologic processes through application of basic physical and chemical principles.
 The course builds on principles with which students are familiar from prerequisite coursework.
 Students examine and analyze how these principles have been modified to model cellular and human physiologic systems.
 Practical examples are used to both explain and test student competency.
-Students are expected to apply literature and database search techniques to identify specific research examples and to develop an appropriate project proposal.
-Additionally, public presentation, written assignments and testing are used to assess student academic performance.

 2 credits